alicia-tsai/ccClub/README.md

 ccClub offers free coding courses and study groups for those who are interested in learning Python and its applications.

-This website only contain a partial of our courses taught and developed by me.
-For more information and content of the course, please visit our [course website](http://www.ccclub.io/home/).
+This website only contains material taught and developed by me.
+For full information and content of the course, please visit our [course website](http://www.ccclub.io/home/).

-We also offer paid video lectures on [Udemy](https://www.udemy.com/ccclub-python-for-beginners/learn/v4/overview).
-This is one of the most popular Python courses for beginner on Udemy!
-Check it out.
+We also offer video lectures on [Udemy](https://www.udemy.com/ccclub-python-for-beginners/learn/v4/overview).
+This is one of the most popular Python courses for beginner on Udemy in Chinese!
+Come check it out.

 ### Our Community